JakeGillatt/CICD-with-Jenkins/README.md

 ssh -T git@github.com
 ```

+- Create another EC2 instance for our APP with the same ubuntu and the same security group, but this time using t2.micro

-- Enter the EC2 ip in your browser
+- Enter the Jenkins EC2 ip in your browser
 - Login to Jenkins with the password from `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`
 - Create your account
 - On Jenkins go to 'Manage Jenkins', 'Manage Plugins', and install the following plugins: